rfordatascience/tidytuesday/data/2021/2021-02-16/readme.md

 Anthony's article on [Recreating W.E.B.
 Du Bois's Data Portraits](https://medium.com/nightingale/recreating-w-e-b-du-boiss-data-portraits-87dd36096f34).

-> In May 2017, I attended a talk: “Historical development of W.E.B.
-Du Bois’s graphical narrative” at the Data Visualization New York meetup.
+> In May 2017, I attended a talk: "Historical development of W.E.B.
+Du Bois's graphical narrative" at the Data Visualization New York meetup.
 As an African-American, I was intrigued by the subject matter and fascinated by the visualization choices — especially, the now-iconic spiral charts.
 I made a mental note to attempt to recreate these.

 ### Who is W.E.B.
 Du Bois?